aalhuz/navex/README.md

 ## Application crawling ##
 We have extended crawler4j in the fork https://github.com/aalhuz/crawler4j to allow for web forms and JavaScript reasoning.
-- To run extended crawler and construct the Navigation graph, run "run.pl" script in the Navex directory as the following
+- To run the extended crawler and construct the Navigation Graph, edit "run.pl" in navex directory as explained in the script.
+Then, run "run.pl" as the following

             cd navex
            ./run.pl data 1 config/auth-appName.txt $SEED_URL